-We took our first road trip when the twins were about four months old and our first long-haul flight with the twins when they were seven months old.
+We took our first family road trip with babies when the twins were about four months old and our first long-haul flight with the twins when they were seven months old.
 If I have to recommend an ideal age for flying with twins, I would say around five months – the babies will still be small enough that they are easy to transport, sleep a lot, and aren’t yet mobile!

-As soon as the babies started to walk it was increasingly more difficult to convince them to stay seated but our decision to buy a third seat (and sometimes a fourth) and bring their car seats on board has made our travel days much easier.
+As soon as the babies started to walk it was increasingly more difficult to convince them to stay seated but our decision to buy a third airplane seat (and sometimes a fourth) and bring their car seats on board has made our travel days much easier.
 I don’t think that any age is very ‘easy’ to travel with toddlers but with the right preparation and gear it is possible!

-(We personally took a 1 year break from flying long haul while we were in the thick of toddler life but plan to head back to the US when the twin are 3 next summer!)
+(We personally took a 1 year break from flying long haul while we were in the thick of toddler life but plan to head back to the US when the twins are 3 next summer!)

 Picking the Right Seats when Flying with Twins